 - Co-occurring (mental health and substance abuse) Outpatient Treatment Services through two providers, PA Counseling Services and Ponessa and Associates, using the evidence based Hazelden co-occurring curriculum.
-Adults can access this service by contacting the provider directly or through referrals from various referring agencies. - Lebanon County has developed\ a Drug Court with the purpose of diverting individuals from incarceration and if incarcerated to provide services and supports upon release. - The List of Existing County MH Services Chart outlines specific services currently provided within our county for all adults diagnosed with a Serious Mental Illness.
+Adults can access this service by contacting the provider directly or through referrals from various referring agencies. - Lebanon County has developed a Drug Court with the purpose of diverting individuals from incarceration and if incarcerated to provide services and supports upon release. - The Lebanon Comprehensive Treatment Center is relocating to a location that is more assessable via public transport.
+The Lebanon Comprehensive Treatment Center offers medication-assisted treatment for adults 18 and older who are struggling with addictions to opioids. - The List of Existing County MH Services Chart outlines specific services currently provided within our county for all adults diagnosed with a Serious Mental Illness.